Mob sets police station ablaze over alleged killing of youth in Imo community

+Angry youths in Umuoke Obowo in Imo have set the police station in the town ablaze, following alleged killing of a young man in the community by a policeman.

-The youths in the town went on rampage, after a police officer killed one Ikenna Ogbunigwe on Monday, July 1, 2019 burning down the police station.
+The youths went on rampage, following the killing of one Ikenna Ogbunigwe by a police officer in the town on Monday.
+They burnt down the police station.

-Ogbunigwe, a native of Umuoke was confirmed dead at the Mercy Hospital in Umuoke after he was rushed to the hospital by some youths.
+Ogbunigwe, a native of Umuoke, Obowo in the Obowo Local Government Area of the state was confirmed dead at the Mercy Hospital in Umuoke after he was rushed to the hospital by some youths.

-On confirming Ogbunigwe’s death, the angry youths descended on the police station, carting away firearms and other exhibits at the station and releasing detainees.
+Upon Ogbunigwe’s death the youths descended on the police station, carting away firearms and other exhibits at the station and releasing detainees.

-A report according to NAN, has it that the divisional police officer was taken to safety by his colleagues after the mob attempted to kill him.
+The News Agency of Nigeria (NAN) reports that the divisional police officer was taken to safety by his colleagues after the mob attempted to lynch him.

 An eye-witness, who pleaded anonymity, revealed that Ogbunigwe’s corpse was taken to the police station in protest before the station was set ablaze.